JulianZ-1/HardshipsAPP/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Before running this applicaiton
+There are couple things that needs to be checked before running this application.

+- run `npm install`
+  - Running the install command will install all the required packages from the package.json file.
+- Double check default IP addresses
+  - By default, the **front-end application runs on port 3000**, and the **back-end runs on port 7241**.
+You can change these ports to suit your preferences.
+- There are nine accounts available for testing, with Debt IDs ranging from 1 to 9.
+Each Debt ID is associated with only one hardship.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+Please install the required libraries for the application to run.
+You can do this by running the following command, which will install all the dependencies listed in the package.json file.
+Make sure to execute this command immediately after downloading the application.

 ### `npm start`